FAQs About Medical Malpractice Cases

 There are essentially two kinds of medical malpractice cases: The most common kind is where your doctor simply made an error or mistake causing you harm (e.g., failure to properly diagnose you, botched surgery, wrong prescription).
 The second, and less frequent kind, is where the doctor did not necessarily make any mistakes, but instead simply failed to tell you (“inform “ you) of the common risks or undesirable outcomes of a procedure or surgery.
 This is called “lack of informed consent”.
 For example, if you elect to have back surgery, and a known risk of the surgery is partial paralysis, and you end up with partial paralysis, but your doctor never told you about that risk, then you may have a “lack of informed consent” medical malpractice case.
 In order to win your lack of informed consent case, you will have to testify that, had you been informed of the risk, you would not have elected to have the surgery.If I have a bad result from my surgery, do I have a malpractice case?

+At Michaels & Smolak, our medical malpractice attorneys get many calls from Syracuse and the surrounding areas who had a bad surgical result and want to sue their doctor.
 In general, there are no guarantees of medical results.
 Lots of surgeries have bad results, even when correctly performed.
 To show malpractice, you have to show more than just a bad result.
 You have to show that the bad result resulted from the doctor's deviation from the appropriate standard of care for your condition.
 In other words, you would have to show that the doctor was negligent, and that his negligence caused your bad result.My doctor admitted he made a mistake.
 Do I have a malpractice case?

 It depends.
 If your doctor's mistake was the result of negligence or failure to meet the expected standard of care, and his mistake caused you harm, then you have a malpractice cause.
 Lots of mistakes cause no harm, though, so a mistake alone is not enough.What do “failure to diagnose” and “misdiagnosis” mean?